pingcap/docs-cn/system-variables.md

 - This variable is used to set whether to skip UTF-8 validation.
 - Validating UTF-8 characters affects the performance.
 When you are sure that the input characters are valid UTF-8 characters, you can set the variable value to `ON`.

+### tidb_skip_ascii_check

+- Scope: SESSION | GLOBAL
+- Default value: OFF
+- This variable is used to set whether to skip ASCII validation.
+- Validating ASCII characters affects the performance.
+When you are sure that the input characters are valid ASCII characters, you can set the variable value to `ON`.

 ### tidb_slow_log_threshold

 - Scope: INSTANCE